-The functionality of this profile is identical to the PIX profile described in section 2.2.3.
+The functionality of this profile is identical to the PIX Profile described in Section 2.2.3.
 The differences are in the format of the messages, and in the use of SOAP-based web services.
+These

-These changes make this profile well suited for use within an existing IT infrastructure for cross-enterprise data access and exchange.
-The PIXV3 profile supports the cross-referencing of patient identifiers from multiple Patient Identifier Domains.
+- 915 changes make this profile well suited for use within an existing IT infrastructure for crossenterprise data access and exchange.
+The PIXV3 Profile supports the cross-referencing of patient identifiers from multiple Patient Identifier Domains.
 These cross-referenced patient identifiers can then be used by "identity consumer" systems to correlate information about a single patient from sources that "know" the patient by different identifiers.
-This allows a clinician to have more complete view of the patient information.
+This allows a clinician to have more complete view of the patient information. - 920 complete view of the patient information.